Our sixth walk of the Pembrokeshire Coast series starts at Freshwater East and heads westwards to reach Stackpole Quay.

 Walking down steps on the other side you reach the natural sheltered and quaint harbour of Stackpole Quay which looks like it could once have been a smugglers cove

 This is a National Trust site and there’s a small cafe, The Boathouse Tearoom.
 As it’s an isolated location it’s good to know there’s also a washroom facility here.
 The Boathouse is in a great location tucked in the shadow of a wooded glade, overlooking the tiny harbour.
 The concrete slipway leads to the National Trust car park, which is a good option for those that want to drive and park nearby to visit Stackpole Head and Barafundle Bay.

 The Boathouse Tearoom is an ideal place to grab hot or cold drinks and snacks.
 It has outdoor tables and seating in a courtyard and in summer there are picnic tables on the hardstanding area overlooking the Quay.

-A visit to Stackpole probably isn’t complete without continuing on to the nearby Barafundle Bay.
-It’s only accessable by foot and therefore a great “must do” walk.
-It’s just a 15 minute walk from Stackpole Quay, heading westwards from the path near the tea rooms up a flight of steps and then across the top of open fields to reach a stone wall archway.
+A visit to Stackpole Quay isn’t complete without taking the opportunity of a short walk to nearby Barafundle Bay.
+This spectacularly scenic bay is only accessable by foot and just a 15 minute walk from Stackpole Quay.
+Just head westwards from the tea rooms, up a flight of steps and then across the top of open fields to reach a stone wall archway.
 There is a super viewpoint to the left side of the archway, a stone ledge near the National Trust plaque gives a picture postcard view of this idyllic bay.
-A set of stone steps lead down the hillside from here to access the unspoilt sandy beach.
+Read more about walking around Barafundle Bay here

-That’s as far as we go on the day and we retrace our steps back eastwards along the coast path returning to Trewent Park where we enjoyed a very nice lunch at The Longhouse Club.
+That’s as far as we go on the day and we retrace our steps back eastwards along the coast path returning to Trewent Park and a very nice lunch at The Longhouse Club.